Centralized Volatility Reduction for Electricity Markets: Centralized clearing of insurance contracts

 Consider a wholesale electricity market with multiple consumers and producers.
 The consumers are utility companies or retail aggregators who represent a collection of retail customers.
 In this model, we consider two types of producers -- dispatchable generators and variable renewable wind power producers.
 Dispatchable generators can alter their power output within their capabilities on command, e.g., nuclear, coal, natural gas, biomass or hydro power based power plants.
 In contrast, the available production capacity of variable producers rely on an intermittent resource like wind energy.
-The system operator implements a centralized market mechanism to balance demand and supply of power within the network constraints.
+The SO implements a centralized market mechanism to balance demand and supply of power within the network constraints.

-For now, we consider a 2-stage electricity market model.
-Identify $t=0$ as the forward stage, prior to the uncertainty being realized, and $t=T$, the real-time stage.
+To motivate the design of our insurance market, consider a two-stage electricity market model.
+Identify $t=0$ as the forward stage, prior to the uncertainty being realized, and $t=1$, the real-time stage.
 Let $(\Omega, \Fcal, \prob)$ denote the probability space describing the uncertainty.
-Here, $\Omega$ is the collection of possible scenarios at $t=T$, $\Fcal$ is a suitable $\sigma$-algebra over $\Omega$, and $\prob$ is a probability distribution over $\Omega$.
+Here, $\Omega$ is the collection of possible scenarios at $t=1$, $\Fcal$ is a suitable $\sigma$-algebra over $\Omega$, and $\prob$ is a probability distribution over $\Omega$.
 We assume that $\Omega$ is compact, and that all market participants know $\prob$.

-A cash-settled call option allows its holder the right to claim a monetary reward equal to the positive difference between the real-time price $p^{\omega,*}$ and the strike price $K$ of an underlying commodity for an upfront fee.
-Consider the case where a player $r$ buys a call option from another player $g$.
-The option costs $r$ a fee of $q\Delta$, where $q$ is the option price and $\Delta$ is the quantity.
-Once they agree on the trade triple $\(q,K,\Delta\)$, their profits in scenario $\omega$ are given by
+An insurance contract in our context allows its buyer the right to claim a monetary reward equal to the positive difference between the real-time price $p^{\omega,*}$ and the strike price $K$ of an underlying commodity for an upfront fee.
+Adopting a game-theoretic framework, consider the case where player $r$ is the buyer and another player $g$ is the seller.
+The contract costs $r$ a fee of $q\Delta$, where $q$ is the upfront price and $\Delta$ is the quantity.
+Once they agree on the trade triple $\(q,K,\Delta\)$, their profits in scenario $\omega$ are respectively given by

-respectively.
-In each expression, the first term is the profit from the electricity market, and the other two terms come from the option trade.
-Cash-settled call options provide a way to market participants to reduce their profit volatilies, which are measured in terms of the variances.
-That is, with a well-designed option, one would expect ${\sf var}[\Pi^\omega_i] \leq {\sf var}[\pi^\omega_i]$ for market participant $i$.
+In each expression, the first term is the profit from the electricity market, and the other two terms capture the aggregate return from the insurance contract.
+Such contracts allow market participants to reduce their profit volatilies, which are measured here in terms of their variances.
+That is, with a well-designed contract, one would expect ${\sf var}[\Pi^\omega_i] \leq {\sf var}[\pi^\omega_i]$ for market participant $i$.